 Another method is interstitial radiation therapy, in which radioactive material is inserted with special needles directly into the tumor.
 For this procedure, patients are admitted into the hospital.

 Side effects of radiation therapy.
 Side effects from radiation therapy depend on the dose used, the area targeted, and the type of radiation therapy.
 Side effects may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most of these side effects go away soon after treatment is finished.
 Other side effects may include the narrowing of the vagina, damage to healthy vaginal tissue, dryness of the vagina, and irritation of the intestines.
 The vagina may shorten and narrow so much that sexual intercourse is not possible.
 To prevent this, the vagina may need to be stretched with a plastic tube called a vaginal dilator several times a week.
-Talk with your a member of your health care team about the possible side effects of your specific radiation therapy and how they can be managed.
+Talk with your health care team about the possible side effects of your specific radiation therapy and how they can be managed.

 Learn more about the basics of radiation therapy.
 For more information on radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, independent website).

 The treatment plan may include medications to destroy cancer cells.
 Medication may be given through the bloodstream to reach cancer cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.